yemi-f/quadient-qap-xero/README.md

 # quadient-qap-xero

-Connect to a Xero Organisation and make calls to `accounts` and `invoices` - I recommend you connecting to the Demo company.
+Connect to a Xero Organisation and make calls to `accounts` and `invoices` - I recommend connecting to the Demo company.

+Follow the intructions below to setup the `backend` and the `frontend`.

 ## Scoping the Solution